kubeflow/community/KUBEFLOW_DISTRIBUTION_COMMITTEE.md

 - Aid the kubeflow project maintainer regarding security best practices.
 - Communicate with the kubeflow project maintainer regarding releases and versioning.

-## Roles and Organization Management

-Kubeflow's [governance model](https://github.com/kubeflow/community/blob/master/wgs/wg-governance.md) includes a plethora of different leadership roles and is quite complex and designed for larger committes.
-This section aims to set requirements and expectations regarding tasks, roles and promotions.

-**Subproject Owner**, **Technology Lead** or **Chair** roles were defined by trying to provide different responsibility levels for repository owners.
-For the Kubeflow Community Distribution committee, the root approvers ([OWNERS](https://github.com/kubeflow/manifests/blob/master/OWNERS)) aka maintainers will be "**Subproject Owner**, **Technology Lead** and **Chair**" and the root reviewers ([OWNERS](https://github.com/kubeflow/manifests/blob/master/OWNERS)) will be "**Technology Lead**".

 ### Kubeflow Community Distribution maintainer requirements

 The requirements for a promotion to root reviewer or approver comes from the processes and work required to be done in manifests/Distribution repository.